RicardoGEsteves/s3mer/README.md

 - **Real-Time Streaming:** Utilizing WebRTC and WebSockets for seamless live streaming capabilities.
 - **Robust Security Measures:** Integrated authentication, JWT, and additional security layers for user protection.
-- **Efficient Data Management:** Leveraging Prisma, PostgreSQL, and Supabase for streamlined data handling.
+- **Efficient Data Management:** Leveraging Prisma, MySQL, and other technologies for efficient data management.
 - **Customizable UI/UX:** Developed with TailwindCSS and Shadcn-ui, ensuring an engaging user interface.
 - **Scalable Architecture:** Designed for scalability and performance with a focus on delivering a smooth streaming experience.